Google Stadia: Features

-Stadia was a cloud gaming service, requiring an Internet connection and a device running either Chromium or a dedicated application.
+Stadia was a cloud gaming service, in which it requires an Internet connection and a device running either Chromium or a dedicated application.
 Stadia elaborated upon YouTube's capacity to stream media to the user, as game streaming was seen as an extension of watching video game live streams, according to Google's Phil Harrison; the name "Stadia", the Latin plural of "stadium", was meant to reflect that it was offering a collection of entertainment, which the viewer could choose to sit back and watch, or take an active part in.
 As Google had built out a large number of data centers across the globe, the company believed that Stadia was in a better position for cloud gaming compared to past endeavors like OnLive, PlayStation Now, and Gaikai, as most players would be geographically close to a data center.
 Players could start playing games without having to download new content to their personal device.
 Players could opt to record or stream their sessions on to YouTube without extra software or equipment.
 Viewers of such streams could launch their own instances of the games directly from the stream that they were just watching.

 Stadia promised novel features based on its streaming model.
 Stream Connect would allow Stadia players, cooperatively playing the same game with friends, to have picture-in-picture inserts on their display of their friends' point-of-view in the game.
 This feature was first launched with the release of Tom Clancy's Ghost Recon Breakpoint.
 The streaming technology allowed for a larger number of concurrent players on a game server; for example, servers for Grid are normally limited to 16 players, while the Stadia version allowed up to 40.